sparkrew/fika/api-finder/README.md

 ## Future Improvements

-- Integration with other coverage tools beyond JaCoCo (When Fika considers the quality of test oracles)
+- Integration with other coverage tools beyond JaCoCo
 - Incremental analysis (only analyze changed code)